DavideSaccardo/Solar-system/README.txt

-In this folders you can find two codes:
+In this folder you can find two codes:

 - general: here there is a programm made of a lot of classes and subclasses.
 In main.cpp you can choose which configuration you want to use, the possibilities are: